Universal plane curve and moduli spaces of 1-dimensional coherent sheaves: Blow up as a compactification of by vector bundles

+Note that $u_1x_2=u_2x_1$, hence there is no asymmetry in the formula.
 The cokernel of such a matrix is not a locally free sheaf on its support (defined by the determinant of the matrix) if and only if all entries of the matrix vanish at some point.
 Since by the construction this can only happen on $D_1(p)$, one sees that this condition is equivalent to

 The latter are just the tangent equations of $X'$ at $A$.